Shobhit-2510/Spending-Income-Segmentation-Model-using-K-Means/README.md

 Uploaded by Shobhit Kumar, part of a machine learning mini-project for data analysis and clustering.
 Connect with me on [LinkedIn](https://www.linkedin.com/in/shobhit-kumar-iitd/).

 ---

-Feel free to update with your actual name or LinkedIn link.